JvandeLocht/WifiGPS/README.md

 # WifiGPS
-Automates the WiFi state based on your location
+Automates the WiFi state based on your location.